 A movement for change

 The open movement empowers people to overcome the limitations of resource sharing in knowledge and culture production and usage.
-With that vision in mind, the Institute for Neuroscience and Neurotechnology at Simon Fraser University is leading a revolution to make it possible for every member of the SFU community to implement open practices in their academic routines. to connect the open scholarship at SFU (such as the and hubs at the Library, , the office, and the to promote community-led events and programs to support students, faculty and staff to design their scholarly products under the “open lens”.
+With that vision in mind, the Institute for Neuroscience and Neurotechnology (INN) at Simon Fraser University is leading a revolution to make it possible for every member of the SFU community to implement open practices in their academic routines.
+These practices are based on five principles that were designed collective by the SFU community, and include “respecting the dignity and privacy of research participants”, “prioritizing translation with harmonized approaches to intellectual property” and “transformation through equitable practice of open scholarship”.

-There will be many opportunities to contribute and collaborate to this movement!
-We will need community leaders to help us organize events and workshops, to help us spread the word and to mentor other community members.
+25 years after learning about SciELO, I am now the open scholarship community manager of this initiative, working along with the INN to connect the open scholarship practitioners at SFU (such as the open access and open data hubs at the Library, the Public Knowledge Project at Publishing, the Open Educational Resources office, and the Knowledge Mobilization Hub) to promote community-led events and programs to support students, faculty and staff to design their scholarly products under the “open lens”.
+The consolidation of the open movement within SFU reinforces its commitment to the Barcelona Declaration on Open Research Information, co-signed by the University in 2024.

 Like the KM Hub, we want to do more with what we know “by intentionally co-creating, disseminating, and implementing research”.
 If our dreams are to come true, in 10 years the whole SFU community will think of open scholarship as the default way to do things.
 It will not be a matter of resources or infrastructure – we will all be working together to share what we have the privilege to produce for the benefit of all.

 If you want to keep an eye on what we’re doing, sign up to our newsletter here.